charlespax/hello/README.md

+# hello
+This is a set of small Hello world probrams.

-# hello_c
+## hello_c
-This is a small program to demonstrate a few parts of the C programming language and some development tools.
+C programming language and some development tools.